01-edu/public/subjects/devops/cloud-kube/README.md

 ### Bonus

-If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:
+If you complete the mandatory part successfully, and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

-- Use your own `orchestrator` solution instead of the provided ones.
+- Use your own container images instead of the provided ones.

 - Use `Content Delivery Network (CDN)` to optimize your solution.